dataArtisans/flink-training-web/web/exercises/trainingData.md

 git clone https://github.com/dataArtisans/flink-training.git
 cd flink-training/flink-exercises
 mvn clean package
+cp ./target/flink-exercises-0.1-MBoxParser.jar /home/flink/MBoxParser.jar
 {% endhighlight %}

-Afterwards the JAR file of the data set extraction program is located at `./target/flink-exercises-0.1-MBoxParser.jar`.
+Afterwards the JAR file of the data set extraction program is located in the home folder of the flink user at `/home/flink/MBoxParser.jar`.

-The program can be executed on a [running local Flink instance](http://localhost:4000/localExec.html) using Flink's CLI client with the following commands
+The program can be executed on a locally running Flink instance ([see instructions]({{ site.baseurl }}/setup.html)) using Flink's CLI client with the following commands

 {% highlight bash %}
-cd /path/to/flink-installation
+cd /path/to/your/flink-installation
 ./bin/start-local.sh
-./bin/flink run /path/to/flink-exercises-0.1-MBoxParser.jar --input /path/to/mboxFiles --output /result/path
+./bin/flink run /home/flink/MBoxParser.jar --input /home/flink/flink-dev-archive --output /home/flink/flink-mail-data
 {% endhighlight %}

-Detailed instructions on how to start a local Flink instance and how to run a Flink program JAR file can be found [here](http://localhost:4000/localExec.html).
+The extracted Mail Data Set will be located in the `/home/flink/flink-mail-data` folder.

 ### Data format of the Mail Data Set